bare-metal-edu/assignment-basic-computer-circuits/README.md

 assignment asks you to build a digital padlock which can:

 * store a three-bit combination
-* hide this three-bit combination to secure the circuit
+* allow a programmer to "hide" this three-bit combination to secure the circuit
 * evaluate input of a three-bit combination
 * notify the user that entered combination matches the programmed combination, when true
+  * if and only if true, an "unlock" light should latch high

 * `2` 74HC02 (`NOR`)
 * `1` 74HC04 (`NOT`)